 { The growth of the city surface as it doubles its population can be expressed by a factor of $2^\kappa$, where $\kappa = 0$ indicates vertical growth, $\kappa = 1$ is a horizontal expansion, and $\kappa = 2/3$ corresponds to a scaled growth in all dimensions.
-Also, values above $\kappa = 1$ suggest not only horizontal growth but also that the city adds even more infrastructure with more population (for example, an airport, a stadium or an industrial park).
+Also, values above $\kappa = 1$ suggest not only horizontal growth but also that the city adds even more infrastructure with more population (for example, an airport, a stadium, or an industrial park).
 In reality, most scenarios are reasonable and depend too much on the local conditions and the budget.
 In Hong Kong, for example, the population nearly doubled between 1970 and 2020, but in a region where the space is severely constrained, most of its growth was vertical (so $\kappa_{HK} \approx 0$).
 The contrary has happened in some cities in Africa, where most of its growth has been horizontal (so $\kappa_{Af} \approx 1$) \cite{prieto2023scaling}.
-Analysing and comparing cities consists of constructing indicators that capture the main elements of those different configurations. }
+Analysing and comparing cities involves constructing indicators that capture the main elements of these different configurations. }

-{ In general, urban scaling studies are interested in capturing how the varying population affects aspects such as its surface, its infrastructure or its social life .
+{ In general, urban scaling studies aim to capture how population variation affects aspects such as surface area, infrastructure, and social life .
 Such studies have shown, for example, that people from larger cities tend to produce more patents, have a higher income per capita, and some types of diseases, but are also prone to more congestion, road accidents, and some diseases \cite{keuschnigg2019urban, cabrera2020uncovering, louf2014congestion, zhou2020gini}.
 Smaller cities usually require more infrastructure per person, such as the road surface or the petrol stations \cite{GrowthBettencourt}.
 People from larger cities migrate less and are more likely to return after moving \cite{ScalingMigrationRPC}. }